 The job creation wizards in Kibana can suggest which fields to use as influencers.

-For each anomaly detection job, you can optionally specify a
+For each job, you can optionally specify a

-is the approximate maximum amount of memory resources that are required for
+approximate maximum amount of memory resources that are required for analytical

-analytical processing.
+processing.
 The default value is 1 GB.
-Once this limit is approached,
+Once this limit is approached, data

-data pruning becomes more aggressive.
-Upon exceeding this limit, new entities
+pruning becomes more aggressive.
+Upon exceeding this limit, new entities are not